Competitive swimwear: Kneeskin

 A kneeskin is a type of competitive swimwear worn by female swimmers.
 It is no longer worn by male competitive swimmers due to the requirement that they keep their upper body uncovered.
 Kneeskins are normally made of technologically advanced lycra-based fabrics designed to hug the body tightly and provide increased speed and decreased drag resistance in the water.

 The kneeskin is similar in design to the full bodyskin, but the kneeskin does not have leggings covering or beyond the knee.
 The kneeskin resembles a "shortie" style wetsuit only made of drag-reducing fabric instead of neoprene and commonly features a zippered back.
-Most competitive swimwear brands such as the Speedo LZR Racer line, Tyr Sport, Inc. and Arena Powerskin line produce suits of this type.
+Most competitive swimwear brands such as the Speedo LZR Racer line, TYR Sport and Arena Powerskin line produce suits of this type.
 As with most technologically advanced fabric swimwear, kneeskin suits are only commonly used at highly competitive levels of the swimming sport and are known to sell for prices in excess of US$200.